UlyssesZh/UlyssesZh.github.io/_posts/2022-11-16-whirling-charge.md

 ---
-title: 'A whirling point charge'
+title: A whirling point charge
 date: 2022-11-16 16:47:57 -0800
 categories:
   - physics
 tags:
   - electrodynamics
   - from zhihu
 layout: post
+excerpt: >
-excerpt: 'In the vacuum, inside a fixed ring of radius $R$ with fixed charge $Q$ uniformly distributed, there is a point charge with charge $q$ and mass $m$ moving in the plane of the ring due tue the electrostatic force.
+  In the vacuum, inside a fixed ring of radius $R$ with fixed charge $Q$ uniformly distributed, there is a point charge with charge $q$ and mass $m$ moving in the plane of the ring due tue the electrostatic force.
   It moves in the small region around the center of the ring, and the motion is periodic along a closed curve.
   The area of the region enclosed by the curve is $S$.
   Denote the distance from the center to the point charge as $r$, and $r\ll R$.
-Find the magnetic induction $B$ at the center of the ring.'
+  Find the magnetic induction $B$ at the center of the ring.
 ---

 *This article is translated from a